 Unfortunately for Zachary, his exploits in the newspapers are bringing people hope in the crime-ridden West, where lawless land barons push the weak, and sworn law officers balance keeping the peace and staying alive.

-This kind of hope that Zachary brings can’t go on, so the West’s most powerful cattle baron — McConnell — decides he must kill the newest, legendary law officer in the West.
+The kind of hope that Zachary brings can’t go on, so the West’s most powerful cattle baron — McConnell — decides he must kill this increasingly legendary law officer.

 McConnell can’t get at the cautious Zachary on his home ground, so McConnell dispatches an evil gang of gunhands to kill Zachary’s best friend and abduct the man’s wife.